kyramichel/Pyspark_Cloud/README.md

 # 3. Data Cleansing in PySpark.
 See: Data_Cleansing_Pyspark.pdf or Data_Cleansing_PySpark.ipynb

+# In 4.
+Data Processing with PySpark.
+See: https://github.com/kyramichel/Spark/blob/master/PySpark_DataProcessing1.ipynb

-In 3.
+In 3, 4.
 I used for demonstration the uploaded file data.csv that is a subset of Sales transactions dataset available at https://support.spatialkey.com/spatialkey-sample-csv-data/